SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Initializers
 ------------

-:newTerm:`Initializers` are called when a new instance of your type is created.
+:newTerm:`Initializers` are called to create a new instance of a type.
 In its simplest form, an initializer is like an instance method with no parameters, written using the ``init`` keyword:

-.. testcode:: initialization
+.. testcode:: fahrenheitInit

     --> struct Fahrenheit {
             var temperature: Double